 There are many helpful links on the site, hopefully the explanations will help you decide where to go next.

-RIM is here to facilitate research.
+The EDR Office is here to facilitate research.
 We want to help you find the next methods of prevention, treatments and cures.
 Use the staff directories or the website contact form to reach us.
 And may the next biomedical breakthrough on campus be yours.